- Size: 11-13 inches

 Cockatiels are friendly and social, playful birds.
 A wide and spacious cage will do them good, as they require plenty of exercise and room to play.
 Perches and parrot toys will help keep this smart bird entertained, but it’s best to get a pair of Cockatiels to keep each other company while you’re at work.

 These affectionate birds also love to socialize and interact.
 Devote a bit of your time to play with your pet, teaching them new tricks or simply giving them attention- without your company; your feathered pet is bound to get moody and aggressive.
+Either way, if you opt for a cockatiel pet you are opting for a goofy and affectionate friend that will never fail to make you smile!

 Photo credit: Eric Isselee/Shutterstock; pinkjellybeans/Shutterstock; Nick Beer/Shutterstock